-18 Gen X TV Classics That Would Get Cancelled Today
+18 Gen X TV Shows That Wouldn’t Survive Today’s Standards

 Nostalgia is the best kind of time travel, taking us back to simpler times and unforgettable memories.
 For Gen Xers, the prime-time ticket was these iconic T.V. shows.
 But, in hindsight, if some of these shows tried to debut today, they’d get more than a few head shakes.
 Let’s wind back the clock and discuss why these classics might not be a hit in the 2020s.